mconigliaro/RHCE-Cheat-Book/manuscript/introduction.md

 ## How to use this book

-This book provides answers to all objectives on the RHCSA (EX200) and RHCE (EX300) exams for Red Hat Enterprise Linux 7.
-It is not a "brain dump" or an attempt to cheat the exams in any way, nor will it teach you everything you need to know to obtain an RHCSA/RHCE certification.
-Its target audience is mainly IT professionals who are already familiar with Red Hat Linux, and anyone who wants a small reference guide to complement a more comprehensive book about Red Hat Enterprise Linux 7.
+This book provides quick answers for all objectives on the RHCSA (EX200) and RHCE (EX300) exams for Red Hat Enterprise Linux 7.
+Explanations have been left out or the sake of succinctness.
+As-such, this book will not necessarily teach you everything you need to know to obtain an RHCSA/RHCE certification, or to be an effective system administrator.
+Its target audience is mainly IT professionals who are already familiar with Red Hat Linux, and anyone who wants a small reference to complement a more comprehensive guide to the RHCSA/RHCE exams.

-## Conventions
+## Command line conventions

-- Angle brackets (`<>`) surround required command line arguments
+- All text should be typed exactly as-is unless it's surrounded by brackets.
-- Square rackets (`[]`) surround optional command line arguments
+- Angle brackets (`<>`) denote a placeholder for a **required** argument.
-- Vertical bars (`|`) separate choices
+- Square rackets (`[]`) denote a placeholder for an **optional** argument.